AI For Parent Access Calls

 A parent does not need a generic voicemail.
 They need to hear that the clinic understands the concern, can gather the right context, and has a responsible next-step path.

 Public pediatric resources treat dehydration signs and severe vomiting as reasons to seek timely care.
-The AI should capture the concern and route it, not give care instructions.
+The AI should capture the concern and send it into the approved clinic path, not give care instructions.

 Visit recovery depends on clarity

 Same-day visit demand is perishable.
-If a parent cannot get a clear answer about location, hours, insurance, online check-in, or next step, they may choose another clinic.
+If a parent cannot get a clear answer about location, hours, insurance, online check-in, testing availability, X-ray availability, school notes, forms, or next step, they may choose another clinic.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.